Wednesday, August 13, 2025

 I was suitably impressed by the Terracotta Warriors when I saw them the next morning.
 I had been one of the first in line before the gates opened at 8.30am, and yet I still only managed a few minutes of unobstructed views of the warriors in the massive hanger-like building before the walkways were crammed with crowds of visitors.

 Similarly there were crowds of tourists at Huashan, where I took a cable car up to the summit on a rainy morning.
 The scenery was breathtaking and I rediscovered my fear of heights when I bottled out of taking some of the walkways leading to lookouts with steep drops on both sides.
-After an hour of weaving and shuffling with the crowds around the summit area and its restaurants and shops, I took the cable car back down, keeping my eyes closed most of the way.
+After an hour of weaving and shuffling with the crowds around the summit area and its restaurants and shops, I took the cable car back down, terrified of looking down into the chasm below, keeping my eyes closed most of the way.

 I ‘did’ the other Xi’an sites such as the Drum Tower, City Wall and the very commercialised Muslim Quarter, where the beggars proffered laminated WeChat QR codes to solicit donations.
 I ate Biang Biang noodles and jianbing pancakes and the city’s famous Yangrou Paomo (羊肉泡) - crumbled bread in mutton soup.